mattjaybe/SillyTavern-Pathweaver/README.md

 ## 🆕 What's New

 ### ***ver 1.2***
-- Option to hide the animated bar in the settings
+- Added option to hide the animated bar in the settings

 ### ***ver 1.1***
 - You can now enable streaming in settings, which streams the suggestions to each card one at a time rather than waiting for all of them to be filled.
 Works with Ollama, OpenAI-compatible endpoints, and any Connection Profile/Main API that supports streaming